miyang0628/Cross-Market-Variable-Transferability/README.md

-# Cross-Market Variable Transferability: A Multi-Country Validation and Two-Dimensional Extension
+# Cross-Market Variable Transferability — Multi-Country Validation and Two-Dimensional Extension

-> **Anonymous repository for double-blind peer review.**
-> All author, institutional, and identifying information has been removed.
-> Please do not attempt to de-anonymize the authors.

-This repository contains the analysis code, derived data references, and figures for an extension study of the Cross-Market Variable Transferability Score (CMVTS).
-The study validates the transferability framework across nine Asian target markets using real demand-side microdata, breaks the circularity of the original single-pair design by using an independent outcome measure, and extends the one-dimensional transfer tier into a two-dimensional decision framework.

----

-## Overview

-The original CMVTS framework assessed whether alternative credit-scoring variables developed in a source market can be transferred to a target market **before** any target-market data are collected, using a composite of distributional, rank-order, and structural similarity measures.
-That framework rested on a single, structurally comparable market pair, leaving open whether its verdict reflected genuine market similarity or favourable pair selection.

-This extension addresses that gap in four ways:
+Analysis code and results for a study that extends the Cross-Market Variable Transferability Score (CMVTS) — a pre-entry framework for judging whether alternative credit-scoring variables developed in one market can be deployed in another — from a single market pair to nine Asian target markets.

+The study makes four contributions:

-1. **Multi-country validation.** The macro-structural predictor is computed for a source market against nine target markets and correlated with an independently measured outcome (realized behavioural divergence from demand-side microdata).
+1. **Multi-country validation.** The macro predictor is computed for a source market (Republic of Korea) against nine target markets and correlated with an independently measured outcome.
-2. **Circularity break.** The predictor and the outcome are drawn from disjoint variable groups and different data sources, so the validation does not reuse the same inputs on both sides.
+2. **Circularity-free design.** The predictor and the outcome are **disjoint by data source**: the predictor uses only infrastructure and macroeconomic indicators from the World Bank WDI, while the outcome is measured from a separate demand-side survey (Global Findex).
+The predictor is shown to anticipate the behavioural-activity **penetration gap** between markets — the first-order constraint on a transferred card-based scorecard — rather than realised transfer performance.
-3. **Component re-derivation.** The rank-order component is redefined on a cross-country basis after the original within-pair formulation is shown to be unstable when the source market is extremal on most indicators.
+3. **Corrected rank-order component.** The original rank-order component is unstable when the source market is extremal on most indicators; it is redefined on a cross-country basis.
-4. **Two-dimensional decision framework.** Transferability and local absorptive capacity (bank-sector efficiency) are shown to be independent axes; the original one-dimensional tier is extended into a four-quadrant decision grid.
+4. **Two-dimensional decision framework.** Transferability and local absorptive capacity (bank-sector efficiency) are shown to be independent axes, extending the one-dimensional transfer tier into a four-quadrant decision grid.

 ---